 Nurse burnout prevention solutions depend on achievable actions, good communication and making the best use of a small amount of time.
-Learn more in this blog post.
+The beauty of these three principles is how they underscore that building resilience and reducing nurse burnout are achievable goals.
+No major overhauls are needed: enhancements to the services, resources and processes already in place can pay big dividends.

 Improve clinical coordination with one-touch notification, response & message status.
 Empower your clinicians, nurses, aides, human resources, IT and operations staff to communicate and coordinate across …

-In this infographic blog, learn how hospitals and healthcare facilities handle the challenge of reducing nurse burnout and building a workplace environment that supports nurse resilience.
+In this infographic, learn how hospitals and healthcare facilities handle the challenge of reducing nurse burnout and building a workplace that supports nurse resilience.
+During the webinar Build Resilience and Reduce Nurse Burnout, we asked nurse burnout at the attendees’ facilities: how they assess nurse burnout, what are their primary nursing concerns, how they address nurse safety, and how they combat feelings of isolation among nurses.

 Nurse staffing is a perennial issue for hospital leadership.
 If it were merely an issue of nurse-to-patient ratios, the problem might be easier to solve.
+Nurse workload is only part of the story.
 This post looks at how to address the emotional aspects driving nurses’ stress over staffing levels.

-While healthcare leadership cannot change the kinds of stresses nurses and other care providers face, you can implement technology to give your staff the tools they need to prevent FRED.
+The Nursing Executive Center has identified four ways in which healthcare organizations can help build a work environment in which nurses have the time and tools to do their work professionally, at a high standard, with less stress.
+While healthcare leadership cannot change the kinds of stresses nurses and other care providers face, you can implement healthcare communication technology to give your staff the tools they need to reduce the time they spend frantically running around every day (FRED).

 Routine labor around communication has been reduced or eliminated at Methodist Health System, Learn about the clinical communication and collaboration solution implemented for day-to-day communication and health system emergency preparedness.